clubajax/key-nav/README.md

 The following attributes are added to children, depending upon their state:

- * `highlighted` - The child has enter a mouseover state, or has been navigated to with an Arrow key.
+ * `aria-current` - The child has enter a mouseover state, or has been navigated to with an Arrow key.
- * `selected` - The child has been clicked upon, or ha been selected with the Enter key.
+ * `aria-selected` - The child has been clicked upon, or ha been selected with the Enter key.

 The following custom events are fired from the listNode:

  * `key-highlight` - The child has enter a mouseover state, or has been navigated to with an Arrow key.
- * `key-select` - The child has been clicked upon, or ha been selected with the Enter key.
+ * `key-select` - The child has been clicked upon, or has been selected with the Enter key.

 ## Options